How Much Does Nurse Practitioner School Cost? – (Program Cost Of Top NP Programs)

 Emory offers acute and primary care specialty options to its prospective students.
 The cost of Emory University is about $23,000 a semester for 4 semesters.

-Below let’s take a quick look at how much some of the nation’s top DNP-Nurse Practitioner programs cost.
+Below let’s take a quick look at the nurse practitioner school cost for some of the top DNP-Nurse Practitioner programs in the nation.

 1. Columbia University: